benders5e/benders5e/firebender.md

 Link: https://homebrewery.naturalcrit.com/edit/24oFxIIOYo

 # Firebender
-As the element of power, firebenders have to be able to maintain a constant source of energy and balance in battle, unleashing a volley of direct, successive attacks.
+Fire is the element of power.
+Firebenders must be able to maintain a constant source of energy and balance in battle, unleashing a volley of direct, successive attacks.

+Some more stuff about firebenders.

+And even more.

+### Chi
+Benders make careful study of a magical energy called chi that flows through living bodies.
+Firebenders harness this power within themselves to create and control fire.

+### Community and Training
+Fire Nation, dragons, and stuff.
+What it means to leave.

+### Creating a Firebender
+As you make your firebender character, think about ...
+- Whether you are from the Fire Nation, one of its colonies, or somewhere else entirely.
+- What status do you hold in the Fire Nation?
+- How you began training in firebending.
+Were your parents firebenders?
+Your siblings?
+When did you first learn of your abilities?
+Who became your bending master?
+- Why did you leave your home?

+Because of the passionate nature of fire, firebenders tend towards extreme alignments and are rarely neutral.

 #### Quick Build
 You can make a firebender quickly by following these suggestions.
 First, pick Charisma as your highest score, followed by Constitution.
 Second, choose the Soldier background.